 4. How much whole life insurance coverage do I need?

 How much life insurance coverage you need will depend on your long-term financial responsibilities, your income, the cost of final expenses, and more.
 Our life insurance calculator is a good place to start when figuring out how much coverage is right for you and your family.
 Our experienced licensed insurance agents here at SelectQuote can also help you find the right coverage amount for your specific situation.

 5. Do I understand the cash value of a whole life insurance policy?

 You can also cancel your coverage to receive all or part of the cash value once it reaches a certain amount.
-It takes many years to build up a substantial cash value, though, and if you were to ever decide you can no longer afford the policy, you could potentially be out of that money with little to no cash value to take with you.
+However, it takes many years to build up a substantial cash value and if you were ever to decide you can no longer afford the policy, you could potentially be out of that money with little to no cash value to take with you.